arvin11g/project-group-14-budget-expenses-tracker/log.md

 3.)I noticed that the name in the Profile section was not persisting after being updated.
 When I entered a new name and then navigated to another page like the Dashboard, the Profile page reset the name back to "York University Student" when I came back.
 This suggests the updated profile data is not being saved or reloaded properly.

+ Cleaned up the Dashboard by removing the burn rate section and the financial health block.
+They were taking up too much space on the main page and made the dashboard feel cluttered.
+I moved that direction into a separate Spending Insights page so the Dashboard stays focused on the main budgeting overview.